 Each woman’s pregnancy, birth, c-section recovery, and motherhood experience is as unique as she is.
+And recovering from a c-section can be very difficult – with a c-section recovery belt/band, it can be much easier.

 A c-section is a surgical birth; an obstetrician makes an incision in a woman’s lower abdomen and removes the baby through this opening.